JimKnopfIoT/Elegoo-Mars3/README.md

 Since i bought an Cameo 4 plotter, i decided to cut my own gasket.
 I use a standard Vinyl foil.
 You can also use a better quality foil used for automotiv stuff.
+The original one has a thickness of 0,11 mm (both, the gasket and the FEP film).

 <img src="Gasket.png" width="500" align="center">